betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

 I have kind of a long history with this notion of planning for failure — longer than I've been programming.
-Some 30 years ago, when I was a teenager, my mom told me about a colleague who had slipped on icy stairs, and — *because he had had his hands in his pockets* — couldn't catch his fall and cracked a couple of ribs.
+Some 30 years ago, when I was a teenager, my mom told me about a colleague who had slipped on icy stairs, and — *because his hands had been in his pockets* — couldn't catch his fall and cracked a couple of ribs.
 I really can't say why this particular story stuck with me, but it's become a key piece of how I've approached programming: keep your